 On the day of your CABG operation, you should have only a

-sip of water with any medication so that you keep your stomach empty.
+sip of water with any medicine so that you keep your stomach empty.

 If you have diabetes, your

-doctors may need to adjust your medications to prepare for your CABG surgery.
+doctors may need to adjust your medicines to prepare for your CABG surgery.

 Since CABG surgery requires you to stop eating several hours before your